davidjungermann/EDAA75/Lab2/lab2-answers.md

 customers(_user_name_, name, password)

 7.
+The first way of doing it is implementing a new attribute in performances called remaining_seats.
+Another way of doing this is by making a new table, sales, which keeps track of the number of seats remaining in each performance.

 The first option is to subtract the amount of tickets sold from the capacity in Theater by making a new attribute in performances.
 You could call it remaining_seats, and it can calculate remaining_seats = (capacity - 1) every time a new ticket is sold.
 This means implementing a counter that increments every time a new ticket is sold for each performance.